 Q: What was the "Wallace Line," and why is it important?

 A: The Wallace Line is a biogeographical boundary that separates the fauna of Asia and Australia.
 It runs through the Malay Archipelago, between Borneo and Sulawesi, and between Bali and Lombok.
-This line marks a significant difference in the types of animals found on either side, reflecting the distinct evolutionary histories of the two regions.
+But this line marks a significant difference in the types of animals found on either side, reflecting the distinct evolutionary histories of the two regions.
 Wallace's recognition of this line was a key contribution to biogeography and provided important evidence for his theory of evolution.

 Q: How did Wallace's social views influence his scientific work?